 Providing innovative later life care driven by holistic, therapeutic and none pharmacological interventions together with being an employer of choice will always be our defining core.
-As an organisation however, we recognise that as of wider being part a community, infrastructure and eco-system, our outreach and impact can be so much more.
+As an organisation however, we recognise that as being part of a wider community, infrastructure and eco-system, our outreach and impact can be so much more.